All Episodes

 I don't think it's coming up anymore.

-I I do think it does need to be noted at this point before I go any further.
+I do think it does need to be noted at this point before I go any further.

-Uh do you know of any time that Donald Trump has ever even been charged with insurrection, let alone convicted of it?
+Do you know of any time that Donald Trump has ever even been charged with insurrection, let alone convicted of it?

 Because that came up in the majority opinion.

-That it in fact, how do you determine such?
+In fact, how do you determine such?

-Uh, which I think it was Justice Kavanaugh that brought that up.
+Which I think it was Justice Kavanaugh that brought that up.

-In other words, they said, well, that's what the Colorado Court held.
+In other words, they said, well, that's what the Colorado court held, but they never addressed it on the merits.

 What Justice Barrett is saying is this.

-She said that's enough to resolve the case.
+She said, that's enough to resolve the case.

 We don't have to go any further.